pluralsight/guides/in-review/ruby-ruby-on-rails/playing-with-rspec-from-irb/article.md

         from /usr/local/rvm/rubies/ruby-2.3.0/bin/irb:11:in `<main>'
 ```

-If you read closely into the error it expects a Module as an argument, this is because when using irb we are runing in the main ruby object.
+If you read closely into the error it expects a Module as an argument, this is because when using irb we are running in the main ruby object.
 This object has another method called `include` that has presidence over rspec's `include` method

-To work around this we can `prepend RSpec::Matcher`s onto main's `singleton` class:
+To work around this, we can `prepend RSpec::Matcher`s onto main's `singleton` class:

 ```
 $ irb